Seven junior ministers elevated to cabinet rank | Politics

 Rijiju, a prominent face from the northeast in the government headed by Prime Minister Narendra Modi, was the minister of state (independent charge) in the Ministry of Youth and Sports before the rejig.
 He was also an MoS in the minority affairs ministry.

-A former Union home secretary, Singh was the MoS with independent charge in the power and new and renewable energy ministries.
+A former Union home secretary, R K Singh was the MoS with independent charge in the power and new and renewable energy ministries.
 He was also an MoS in the Ministry of Skill Development.

+Now he heads the Power and Ministry of New and Renewable Energy as a cabinet minister.

 A surprise pick during a cabinet expansion in 2017, Puri, a former diplomat, was given two important portfolios -- housing and urban affairs and aviation -- in the BJP-led government's second term.